Nathan-Dinh/arknights-web-scrapper/README.md

 ## Project Description
 ### Overview:
-This Python script automates the process of collecting specific data elements from a target website.
+This Python script automates collecting specific data elements from a target website.
+This script uses MongoDB to store the information.

 ### Purpose:
 The goal is to learn core web scraping/crawling skills using Python libraries like BeautifulSoup and Requests.